ascendancy09/CoSpar/docs/source/index.rst

    :width: 300px
    :align: left

-**CoSpar** is a toolkit for dynamic inference in lineage-traced single cells. |br|
+**CoSpar** is a toolkit for dynamic inference from lineage-traced single cells. |br|
 The methods are based on
 `S.-W. Wang & A.M.
 Klein (ToBeSubmitted, 2021) <https://doi.org/xxx>`_.

 Dynamic inference based on single-cell state measurement alone requires serious simplifications.
-On the other hand, direct dynamic measurement via lineage tracing only captures partial information and are very noisy.
-Exploiting both the local coherence and sparsity of differentiation transitions, CoSpar robustly infer the transition map of a development/differentiation system by integrating state and lineage measurement.
-CoSpar can recover early fate bias undetected in other dynamic inference methods, even using more noisy and fewer data.
+On the other hand, direct dynamic measurement via lineage tracing only captures partial information and is very noisy.
+CoSpar integrates both state and lineage information to infer the transition map of a development/differentiation system.
+It gains superior robustness and accuracy by exploiting both the local coherence and sparsity of differentiation transitions, i.e., neighboring initial states share similar yet sparse fate outcomes.
+Building around the most popular :class:`~anndata.AnnData` object in the single-cell community, CoSpar is dedicated to building an integrated analysis framework for datasets with both state and lineage information.
+It offers essential toolkits for analyzing clonal information, state information, or their integration.

 CoSpar's key applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-- infer the finite-time single-cell transition amplitude from one state to another.
+- infer transition maps using only clonal information, state information, or their integration.
-- map a cell forward or backward in time.
+- identify early fate bias/commitment of a cell
+- infer differentiation trajectories leading to a fate.
-- infer the fate potential of a cell.
+- infer gene expression dynamics along the trajectory.
-- identify the boundary of fate bifurcation.
-- identify putative driver genes.
+- infer putative driver genes.
-- identify fate-bias clones.
-- infer differentiation coupling between different fate clusters.
+- infer fate coupling.

 ..
 Upcoming talks